What Does A Plant-Based Diet Mean?

 A vegetable-based diet also helps prevent certain types of cancer, reduces the incidence of heart disease and diabetes, cholesterolemia[CL1], hypertension, Alzheimer's, Parkinson's disease, rheumatoid arthritis, ulcers, and vaginal infections.

-the appearance of acne, aging, allergies, asthma, body odor, cellulite, eczema, metabolic syndrome, and body weight control.
+A plant-centered diet has a positive effect on the prevention of accumulation of abdominal fat, the appearance of acne, aging, allergies, asthma, body odor, cellulite, eczema, metabolic syndrome, and body weight control.

 With just increasing the consumption of fruits and vegetables, we increase the chances of extending our life expectancy, but a life with a higher quality of health.
 On the contrary, the consumption of meat and other foods of animal origin, such as dairy products, have shown that possibly due to its high content of saturated fats, arachidonic acid, and Hemo iron, life is shortened.